Appearance

 In Modulos, OWASP becomes executable governance:

-- represent OWASP categories as requirements and mapped controls
+- represent OWASP Top 10 for LLM categories as requirements and mapped controls

 - link evidence (design docs, red-team results, incident records)